Joyfull-Happiness/sql-cheatsheet-9-2025/SQL-cheatsheet.md

 **Example:**

--- Below deletes a single movie by its primary key
+-- Below deletes a single movie by its primary key.

 ```sql
 SELECT *